top of page

 EPA Recommends to test your home for Radon levels

-• Test your home for radon — it's easy and non-intrusive
+• Test your home for Radon — it's easy and non-intrusive

-Radon is estimated to cause thousands of lung cancer deaths in the U.S. each year.
+Radon is estimated to cause thousands of Lung Cancer deaths in the U.S. each year.

-Radon is estimated to cause about 21,000 lung cancer deaths per year
+Radon is estimated to cause about 21,000 Lung Cancer deaths per year

 According to EPA's 2003 Assessment of Risks from Radon in Homes (EPA 402-R-03-003)